RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

     };

-If a reflection occurs on one side of a cell, the height and momentum of the dry cell do not change.
+If a reflection occurs on one side of a cell, the height and momentum of the dry cell do not change, i.e.
-Therefore, the netUpdates are multiplied by the corresponding reflection side to zero and subtracted if the cell is dry, i.e.

 .. code-block::